+The projects listed below are funded by CDBG-NDR dollars.
 The descriptions below include preliminary national objectives and eligible activities that will be met through the different projects and programs.
-Any future changes to the eligible activities and national objectives associated with specific projects will be made within the program files and the DRGR.
+As is consistent with past programs, any future changes to the eligible activities, national objectives and funding sources associated with specific projects will be made within the program files and the DRGR.